 This has opened up a massive opportunity for brands to tap into Gen Z and campuses across the United States.

 But, what is allowed by this ruling and how can you start a college athlete influencer marketing campaign?

 These are the questions we answer in this article.
 Let’s get started.

 Can college athletes be paid?

 Yes.
 College athletes can use their name, image, and likeness (NIL) to promote products and monetize their online content.

-For some background, the NCAA used to restrict student athletes from these benefits apparently in order to make the competition among college sports programs even.
+For some background, the NCAA formerly restricted student athletes from these benefits to make the competition among college sports programs even.

 However, college sports are massively popular and drive equally massive amounts of revenue each year.

 From which college athletes see very few benefits considering how much schools make.